IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: Introduction

+In recent years, deep Reinforcement Learning (RL) offers a promising solution to this challenge by providing a data-driven approach to motion planning~\cite{yang2022abstract}.
+RL algorithms can learn from interactions with the environment, enabling robots to perform complex goal-reaching tasks while avoiding obstacles in real-time.
+RL-based methods for robotic manipulation have gained popularity and are increasingly being used as an alternative to traditional analytical control systems~\cite{kober2013reinforcement, zhu2017target, jauhri2022robot, niko, CRUZ201734, 9205217}, as they have shown great potential for improving the accuracy and efficiency of goal-reaching tasks.
+For instance, Adel $et$ $al.$ \cite{baselizadeh2022motion} proposed a reinforcement learning framework that combines nonlinear model predictive control with obstacle avoidance.
+This approach was evaluated on a 6-DoF robot manipulator and demonstrated its ability to successfully avoid collisions with static obstacles.
+However, it has limitations when it comes to handling obstacles in dynamic environments.
+Research has shown that the presence of moving obstacles can greatly increase the difficulty of motion planning tasks~\cite{quan2023obstacle}.

-For multi-target trajectory planning, Wang $et$ $al.$ introduced an action ensembles based on poisson distribution (AEP) to PPO, their method could be easily extended to realize the task that the end-effector tracks a specific trajectory \cite{9636681}.
-For space robots, the workspace is enough to complete task, but for industrial robots, it is insufficient.
+Adarsh Sehgal $et$ $al.$ proposed a deep deterministic policy gradient (DDPG) and hindsight experience replay (HER) based method using of the genetic algorithm (GA) to fine-tune the parameters’ values.
+They experimented on six robotic manipulation tasks and got better results than baselines \cite{sehgal2022automatic}.
+Franceschetti $et$ $al.$ proposed an extensive comparison of the trust region policy optimization (TRPO) and deep Q-Network with normalized advantage functions (DQN-NAF) with respect to other state-of-the-art algorithms, namely DDPG and vanilla policy gradient (VPG)~\cite{franceschetti2022robotic}.
+Unlike our work, these studies only concentrate on reaching a single target position.
+For multi-target trajectory planning, Wang $et$ $al.$ introduced action ensembles based on the Poisson distribution (AEP) to PPO, their method could be easily extended to realize the task that the end-effector tracks a specific trajectory \cite{9636681}.
+For space robots, the workspace is enough to complete tasks, but for industrial robots, it is insufficient.
+Their approach did not produce favorable outcomes when applied to a larger workspace after training.
 Thus, the algorithm requires further development.
 In another work, Kumar $et$ $al.$ proposed a simple, versatile joint-level controller via PPO.
 Experiments showed the method capable of achieving similar error to traditional methods, while greatly simplifying the process by automatically handling redundancy, joint limits, and acceleration or deceleration profiles \cite{kumar2021joint}.
-Nevertheless, the output of neural network is velocity of the end-effector.
-Additionally, the majority of DRL-based research completes learning in task space rather than joint space, which is prone to produce a weak results for reaching tasks.
+Nevertheless, the output of the neural network is the velocity of the end-effector.
+Additionally, the majority of DRL-based research completes learning in task space rather than joint space \cite{wang2022end, zuo2022graph, borja2022affordance}, which is prone to produce weak results for reaching tasks \cite{hansen2022visuotactile, wang2022end}.
 Furthermore, such approaches still need to calculate the inverse kinematics and cannot accomplish reaching tasks when obstacles are close to the manipulator's links.